Featured Post

 Even in a severe bear market, I expect this self-directed account to retain more than 85% of its value.
 And in a bear market is the best time to get into the market, one can immediately invest the balance.
 The cash is not tied up, out of reach, in a GIC.
 (In reality, I'd invest half the balance and then invest the other half when I felt confident that I knew where the market was heading: rebounding or testing new lows.
 I'd be hoping for another drop.
 I like stocks that are not only on sale but ones that carry Further Reduced red tags.)

-When the market rebounds out of correction territory, I'd sell a little, converting a minimum of 5% into cash which I would put in a money market account.
+When the market rebounds out of correction territory, I'd sell a little, converting a minimum of 5% into cash which I would put in a An example would be TDB8150.
+I once thought of TDB8150 as a money market fund.
+I was wrong.
+TDB8150 is an investment savings account mutual fund with absolutely zero fees.

 And how is my demo account doing?
 I'm in the black and I'm collecting dividends.
 If this demo was the real deal, I'd be happy.